imuli/candid-wanderings/README.md

 Sometimes though, there are more than just a few options.

 ```
-List = t:★ → ★
+List = t:★ ⇒ ★
-	r:★ ⇒ nil:r ⇒ cons:(r ⇒ t ⇒ r) ⇒ r
+	r:★ → nil:r → cons:(r → t → r) → r
-Nil = t:★ → List t
+Nil = t:★ ⇒ List t
-	r:★ → nil:r → cons:(r ⇒ t ⇒ r) → nil
+	r:★ ⇒ nil:r ⇒ cons:(r → t → r) ⇒ nil
-Cons = t:★ → a:t → list:(List t) → List t
+Cons = t:★ ⇒ a:t ⇒ list:(List t) ⇒ List t
-	r:★ → nil:r → cons:(r ⇒ t ⇒ r) → cons (list r nil cons) a
+	r:★ ⇒ nil:r ⇒ cons:(r → t → r) ⇒ cons (list r nil cons) a
 ```

-The type `t:★ ⇒ xs:(List t) ⇒ List t` has countably infinite different inhabitants.
+The type `t:★ → xs:(List t) → List t` has countably infinite different inhabitants.
 At the simplest there are `Nil t` and `xs`, for a little more effort any other duplication and/or permutation of `xs` works too.
 Thus we cannot present every solution - rather we must take the first few results of a breadth first search for solutions.

-Note that if there are infinite inhabitants of `List t ⇒ List t` than there are likewise infinite inhabitants of `List t ⇒ List s`.
+Note that if there are infinite inhabitants of `List t → List t` than there are likewise infinite inhabitants of `List t → List s`.
 Note also that there are infinite programs equivalent to any other program, simply by encapsulating the program in an `id`.
 A properly defined breadth first search will relegate those solutions to later on, where they will usually not even be enumerated.